 Rabies is now found throughout the Capital Region causing alarm for residents of the Town.
 When animal bites are reported to this office, officers contact all persons involved including the animal's veterinarian, the person bitten, and the Albany County Health Department.

 Your first response should be to contact Animal Control at (518) 783- 2711 or, if they are not available, contact the Police Department at (518) 783-2744.
 It is also wise to inquire at the local veterinarian's office to see if anyone had contacted them in reference to finding a lost pet.
 The Mohawk and Hudson River Humane Society (434-8128) takes in stray/found dogs and cats and also keeps a list of any pets that have been reported to them as being lost.
 It is also a good idea to speak with mail carriers or delivery persons from your area to see if they have seen any animals wandering in their area.
 Placing an ad in the newspaper and distributing leaflets might also help in locating a lost pet.
+You may also post an ad online at Craigslist or on Steve Caporizzo's Pet Connection Facebook page.

 The Town of Colonie covers an area of approximately 56 square miles and is inhabited by many wildlife species such as fox, skunk, raccoon, opossum, birds, deer, turtles and coyotes.
 If an animal is struck by a vehicle or appears sick in your yard or on the street you should not attempt to handle it because it's first response would most likely be to bite or, in the case of a deer, kick you.
 When an animal is encountered in these circumstances, contact the Animal Control Office (518) 783-2711 or the Police Department (518) 783-2811.
-Injured cats and dogs are taken to a veterinarian for treatment and then brought to the Mohawk and Hudson River Humane Society
+Injured cats and dogs are taken to a veterinarian for treatment and then brought to the Latham Animal Hospital or the Mohawk and Hudson River Humane Society

 Rabies is a virus which is carried by mammals.
 The virus is generally transmitted by biting and most often occurs when animals are fighting over food that is left outdoors.
 The most common animals with rabies are raccoons, skunks, bats, fox and occasionally woodchucks.
 Smaller rodents such as squirrels, chipmunks, and mice are less likely to have rabies.
 It is very important to keep your pets rabies vaccine up to date.
-I f you believe an animal has rqbies contact the Animal Control Office (518) 783-2711 or the Police Department (518) 783-2811.
+If you believe an animal has rabies contact the Animal Control Office (518) 783-2711 or the Police Department (518) 783-2811.

-In the event any animal bites a person or pet, Animal Control (518) 783-2711 should be contacted.
+In the event any animal bites a person or an unvaccinated pet, Animal Control (518) 783-2711 should be contacted.
 If the animal is wildlife that is still available, it can be tested for rabies at the New York State Rabies Lab.
 In the case of a dog or cat bite, Animal Control will contact the pet owner to verify if the cat or dog is up to date on its rabies vaccine.
 By law, all owned cats and dogs over 3 months of age must have rabies shots.

 New York State law requires licenses for all dogs four months of age and up.
 Dog licenses are obtained through the Town Clerk's Office (783-2736) and need to be renewed every year.
 Positive proof of a current rabies shot is required.
 Contact the Town Clerk's office for complete licensing information.